jamesleongns/James-Leong/README.md

 * 3.Adult Prof_35-44yrs
 * 4.Young Prof_25-34yrs
 * 5.College Stu_18-24yrs
-Generally, the older the Age Segment, the higher their disposable income.
-Seniors_55-65yrs with the highest income but recorded lower sales need to be better marketed.

 Country by highest Sales in descending order:
 * 1.Colombia (28% or $14.8M)
 * 2.Chile (25% or $13.3M)